anhinga/2021-notes/self-transforming-neural-machines/background/README.md

 # Background for self-transforming neural machines

+### Linear streams and V-values

+  * Linear streams: streams which can be combined with coefficients

+  * V-values: tree-shaped "flexible tensors"

 ### Three views on dataflow matrix machines (2015-2020)

-  * Continuously deformable stream-oriented progams working with linear streams (streams which can be combined with coefficients)
+  * Continuously deformable stream-oriented progams working with linear streams

   * Generalized recurrent neural networks working with linear streams instead of streams of numbers